-We're romantic at heart, and what we love most about natural diamonds is their magic; their inner strength and energy.
-There are few things quite as beautiful as a little miracle grown slowly, over thousands of years, by Mother Nature herself.
+We're romantic at heart.
+What we love most about natural diamonds is their magic.
+There are few things as beautiful as a miracle grown over thousands of years by Mother Nature.

 Lab-grown diamonds don't boast the same unique lifestories as natural stones, but they can be fun to work with, enabling us as jewellery designers to choose from a spectrum of cuts and colours at a fraction of the traditional price.
 Though lab-grown diamonds still require energy to grow - with CO2 emissions far from minimal - they're somewhat ecological in that they don't require further mining.
 It's worth bearing in mind, however, that some lab-grown diamonds are more sustainable than others.
 You can learn more about these differences here.

 If you have your heart set on a lab-grown stone, please get in touch.
 We're open to exploring the options available to us.

 Historically, the diamonds of the highest value are those that are colourless, symmetrical and lacking defects.
 If there's any such thing as 'perfect' then diamonds of this calibre are it.
 In our opinion, however, 'perfect' doesn't exist; we believe beauty is in the eye of the beholder.